Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Cluster varieties associated with the pair (sl3,Sigma)

 which are naturally equipped with canonical PL structures.
-Since the PL maps are equivariant for the scaling action of $\bA_{>0}$, the tropicalized cluster varieties inherit this $\bA_{>0}$-action.
-We also consider the tropicalized $\X$-varieites $\X^\uf_\sfs(\bA^T)$ without frozen coordinates.
+Since the PL maps are equivariant for the scaling action of $\bA_{>0}$, the tropical cluster varieties inherit this $\bA_{>0}$-action.
+We also consider the tropical $\X$-varieties $\X^\uf_\sfs(\bA^T)$ without frozen coordinates.
 In the body of this paper, the main objects of study are the spaces $\X^\uf_\sfs(\bQ^T)$ and $\X_\sfs(\bQ^T)$ associated with a particular mutation class $\sfs$.

 \paragraph{\textbf{Cluster modular group.}} The cluster ensemble is naturally equipped with a discrete symmetry group.
 Let $\mathrm{Mat}_\sfs$ denote the mutation class of exchange matrices underlying the mutation class $\sfs$.
 Then we have a map